Adaptive Prior Selection in Gaussian Process Bandits with Thompson Sampling: Experiments

 \paragraph{Synthetic experiments} We consider three synthetic setups with different choices of priors in $P$.
 For the first setup, the priors have one of the following kernels: i) RBF kernel, ii) the rational quadratic kernel with $\alpha = 0.5$, iii) Matérn kernel with $\nu=5/2$, iv) Matérn kernel with $\nu=3/2$, v) periodic kernel with period $\rho = 5$, vi) linear kernel with $v = 0.05^2$.
-All kernels use a lengthscale of $1.0$ and are scaled s.t. $k(x, \tilde{x}) \leq 1$.
-In addition, the mean function for all priors is zero everywhere.
-For the second setup, the priors use the RBF kernel with lengthscales $4$, $2$, $1$ or $1/2$.
-For the third setup, the total dimensions $d = 16$ but each prior $p_i$ assumes $f(x)$ depends on $d_s = 4$ subdimensions: $[i, i+1, i+2, i+3]$ for $i \in [5]$.
-Dimensions larger than $5$ are wrapped around 1, i.e. $((j-1) \mod 5) + 1$, such that the priors are equally difficult to distinguish and optimize.
+For the second setup, 8 priors use the RBF kernel with different lengthscales equidistantly spaced between $1/2$ and $4$.
+For the third setup, the total dimensions $d = 16$ but each of the 5 priors $p_i$ assumes $f(x)$ depends on $d_s = 4$ subdimensions.
+The 4 subdimensions are designed such that the priors are equally difficult to distinguish.
 All priors use the RBF kernel with lengthscale $\ell = 8$.
 For all three setups, the true prior $p^*$ is sampled uniformly from $P$, the noise variance $\sigma^2 = 0.25^2$, and the horizon $T = 500$.
 For the first two setups, 500 arms are equidistantly spaced in $[0, 20]$ and for the third 500 arms are sampled uniformly on $[0,20]^{16}$.
-The prior elimination methods use $\delta = 0.05$.
 All models are evaluated on 500 seeds on each setup.
-As baselines, we use PE-GP-UCB and Maximum A Posteriori (MAP) GP-TS where MAP GP-TS is identical to HP-GP-TS except for greedily selecting $p_t$ from the posterior: $p_t = \argmax_p P_{t-1}(p)$\footnote{Note that since the hyperprior is uniform, MAP is equivalent to discrete maximum likelihood estimation.}.
-Regardless of the selected prior, the weighting of the hyperposterior $P_t$ is updated for all priors.
-Hence, greedily selecting the prior could reduce unnecessary exploration.
-In addition, we investigate the oracle variants of PE-GP-TS and PE-GP-UCB with $\delta = 0.05$ that are only given the true prior: $P_1 = \{ p^* \}$.
+As baselines, we use PE-GP-UCB, SCoreBO \citep{hvarfner_self-correcting_2023}, fully Bayesian Expected Improvement (EEI) \citep{benassi_robust_2011} and Maximum A Posteriori (MAP) GP-TS.
+MAP GP-TS is identical to HP-GP-TS except for greedily selecting $p_t$ from the posterior: $p_t = \argmax_p P_{t}(p)$.\footnote{Note that since the hyperprior is uniform, MAP is equivalent to discrete maximum likelihood estimation.} In addition, we compare against the oracle variants of PE-GP-TS and PE-GP-UCB that are only given the true prior: $P_1 = \{ p^* \}$.